pneyrinck/corecontrol/README.md

 Model and surface modules are technically identical, but behave slightly different according to their role.
 A model receives requests to change control values from surfaces or other sources private to the model.
 When a model control value changes for any reason, it must send the change to all connected adapters which forward the value changes to surfaces.
 A surface sends requested control value changes to a model through an adpater.
 When a surface receives a change to a control value, it updates its user interface.
 These behaviors allow any number of surfaces to simultaneously control a single data model.

-Here is example C++ code for a model that has three values that can be controlled:
+Here is example C++ code for a model that has four values that can be controlled:

 ```
 #include "corecontrol.h"

 // data model
-bool MyWidgetDataModel::power = true;
-float MyWidgetDataModel::volume = 0.7;
+std::string CoffeeBotDataModel::type = "cappuccino";
-int MyWidgetDataModel::channel = 36;
+int CoffeeBotDataModel::shots = 2;
+float CoffeeBotDataModel::progress = 0.0;
+bool CoffeeBotDataModel::make = false;

 // setup core control
-void MyWidgetDataModel::Setup()
+void CoffeeBotDataModel::Setup()
 {
   // create a OCI module with role = model
-  CCModule* module = CCModuleCreate("oci", "widgetx", "Widget X", "model");
+  CCModule* module = CCModuleCreate("oci", "coffeebot", "Coffee Bot", "model");

   // create a socket to send and receive messages to a core control websocket server
   CCSocket* socket = CCSocketCreate("tcp", "ws://192.168:100.1:8080/models");

   // add controls to the module that reperesent the data model
-  CCModuleAddControl(module, "power", "boolean");
+  CCModuleAddControl(module, "type", "Type", "string");
-  CCModuleAddControl(module, "volume", "continuous");
+  CCModuleAddControl(module, "progress", "Progress", "continuous");
-  CCModuleAddControl(module, "channel", "discrete");
+  CCModuleAddControl(module, "shots", "Shots", "integer");
+  CCModuleAddControl(module, "start", "Start", "integer");

   // provide a callback for CoreControl to receive control changes
+  CCModuleAddControlObserver(module, CoffeeBotDataModel::ReceiveControlValueNumber);
-  CCModuleAddControlObserver(module, WidgetX::ReceiveControlValueNumber);
+  CCModuleAddControlObserver(module, CoffeeBotDataModel::ReceiveControlValueString);

-  // set the module control values
+  // initialize the module control values
-  CCModuleSetValue("power", MyWidgetDataModel::power);
-  CCModuleSetValue("volume", MyWidgetDataModel::volume);
-  CCModuleSetValue("channel", MyWidgetDataModel::channel);
+  CCModuleSetValue("type", CoffeeBotDataModel::type);
+  CCModuleSetValue("progress", CoffeeBotDataModel::progress);
+  CCModuleSetValue("shots", CoffeeBotDataModel::shots);
+  CCModuleSetValue("start", CoffeeBotDataModel::start);

   // connect the module to the server
   CCConnect(true, module, socket);
 }

 // this function is called by CoreControl to inform the data model of changes from a remote control surface
-void MyWidgetDataModel::ReceiveControlValueNumber(std::string controlName, float controlValue, void* context)
+void CoffeeBotDataModel::ReceiveControlValueNumber(std::string controlName, double controlValue, void* context)
 {
-  if (controlName.compare("power")==0)
+  if (controlName.compare("make")==0)
   {
     // update your data model here
-    MyWidgetDataModel::power = controlValue;
+    MyWidgetDataModel::make = controlValue;
     // tell core control the new value
-    CCModuleSetValue("power", controlValue > 0.5);
+    CCModuleSetValue("make", controlValue > 0.5);
   }
-  else if (controlName.compare("volume")==0)
+  else if (controlName.compare("progress")==0)
   {
     // update your data model here
-    MyWidgetDataModel::volume = controlValue;
+    MyWidgetDataModel::progress = controlValue;
     // tell core control the new value
-    CCModuleSetValue("volume", controlValue);
+    CCModuleSetValue("progress", controlValue);
   }
-  else if (controlName.compare("channel")==0)
+  else if (controlName.compare("shots")==0)
   {
     // update your data model here
-    MyWidgetDataModel::channel = controlValue;
+    MyWidgetDataModel::shots = controlValue;
     // tell core control the new value
-    CCModuleSetValue("channel", controlValue);
+    CCModuleSetValue("shots", controlValue);
   }

+  void CoffeeBotDataModel::ReceiveControlValueString(std::string controlName, std::string controlValue, void* context)
+  {
+    if (controlName.compare("type")==0)
+    {
+      // update your data model here
+      MyWidgetDataModel::type = controlValue;
+      // tell core control the new value
+      CCModuleSetValue("type", controlValue > 0.5);
     }
+  }
+}
 ```
+Now CoffeeBotDataModel has described its controls and connected to Core Control.
+Now any other Core Control application can observe that there is a module connected named "Coffee Bot", that its role is a model, and info about its controls.

-Now MyWidgetDataModel has connected its controls to CoreControl and it can be controlled remotely by surfaces that are interfaced via adapters.
-If any model values are changed, the model must call CCModuleSetValue(..) and CoreControl will send the values to any surfaces that are connected via adapters.
+Because its role is model, if any model values are changed, the model must call CCModuleSetValue(..) and Core Control will send the values to any surfaces that are connected via adapters.
 Core Control provides other powerful, optional features that you can read more about further down.
 These features include hierarchical models and surfaces, meters, metadata, discovery, and more.

 ###### Surfaces

-CoreControl surfaces are user interfaces used to remotely control a model.
+Core Control surfaces are user interfaces used to remotely control a model.
 A surface has controls just like a model does, but differs in its behavior.
 It sends value changes when a user adjusts a control.
 And when it receives changes to values from CoreControl, it updates the user interface to display the values.
 To connect a surface to Core Control, just write some code like this C++ example:

 ```
 #include "corecontrol.h"
 void MyCuteController::Setup()
 {
   CCModule* module = CCModuleCreate("surface", "cutecontrol", "Cute Control");
-  CCModuleAddControl(module, "knob", "delta");      // rotary encoder knob
+  CCModuleAddControl(module, "knob", "Adjust", "delta");      // rotary encoder knob
-  CCModuleAddControl(module, "up", "momentary");    // momentary push button
+  CCModuleAddControl(module, "up", "Previous", "momentary");    // momentary push button
-  CCModuleAddControl(module, "down", "momentary");  // momentary push button
+  CCModuleAddControl(module, "down", "Next", "momentary");  // momentary push button
-  CCModuleAddControl(module, "display", "text");		// LCD text display
+  CCModuleAddControl(module, "display", "Value", "text");		// LCD text display
   CCModuleAddControlObserver(module, MyCuteController::ReceiveControlValueString);
   CCModuleConnect(module);
 }